wit-ai/wit-unreal/README.md

 ## Terms of Use
 Our terms of use can be found at https://opensource.facebook.com/legal/terms.

+Use of Wit.ai services fall under the terms of use found here: https://wit.ai/terms.

 ## Privacy Policy
 Our privacy policy can be found at https://opensource.facebook.com/legal/privacy.

+The privacy policy for the Wit.ai service can be found at https://wit.ai/privacy.